 * includes all UI Community Medical Services, Inc. clinics, UI Clinical Outreach Services clinics, Child Health Specialty clinics, and Student Health

 Yes.
 All human subjects research projects are subject to review at any time.
-Detailed information about what to expect related to monitoring is available beginning on Ch.
-7, Section D of the Guide for Human Subjects Research.
+Detailed information about what to expect related to monitoring is available beginning on Section II, Part 11.E of the Investigator’s Guide.